Parent Information

 Bringing Medication to Camp Form

-You may have already filled out the necessary forms on CampDocs!
+You may have already filled out the necessary forms on CampDoc!
 If you need to fill out a form, we should have contacted you.
-If you are sure you did not fill out the form on CampDocs, the forms are linked below.
+If you are sure you did not fill out the form on CampDoc, the forms are linked below.

 For most medications, please administer them before or after camp; thus no form is needed for us!
 If your camper needs a medication at camp, please download and fill out this form and send it in with the medication in a ziplock bag clearly labeled with their name and unit number.
+Medication MUST be in original container.
 The camper will need to turn that in to First Aid and it will be kept there.

 If your child needs to bring an Epi Pen or emergency inhaler to camp, please fill out one of these: